 6.3.
 By 2030, improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials.

 CLIIN addresses this target through high-pressure freshwater cleaning of cargo holds on bulk carriers.
 The current approach when cleaning cargo holds includes the use of chemicals which are later flushed into the sea.
 By using CHR instead of the current approach, the use of chemicals will be reduced by 80-100%.

 6.4.
 By 2030, substantially increase water-use efficiency across all sectors and ensure sustainable withdrawals and supply of freshwater to address water scarcity.

-By utilizing the CLIIN CHR, the amount of freshwater used to clean a cargo hold of a bulk carrier is reduced with 4-7 tonnes compared to the cleaning methods currently used.
+By utilising CLIIN's CHR, the amount of freshwater used to clean a cargo hold of a bulk carrier is reduced with 4-7 tonnes compared to the cleaning methods currently used.

 Decent Work and Economic Growth

 8.2 Achieve higher levels of economic productivity through diversification, technological upgrading and innovation.

 The CHR will ensure an efficient and systematic cleaning procedure on bulk carriers.
 By using CHR in the cargo holds, the ship’s crew will no longer have to use ropes and ladders in a dangerous attempt to reach the upper parts of the cargo hold.
 Additionally, the CHR only requires 2-3 members of staff to operate instead of the 5+ people required for conventional cleaning.

 12.4 By 2020, achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks, and significantly reduce their release to air, water and soil in order to minimize their adverse impacts on human health and the environment.